 A romantic and laidback honeymoon is what newlyweds find on Turks & Caicos.
 One of the most valuable attributes of the islands are their pristine white sandy beaches, which cover 230 miles and are complimented with crystal clear turquoise waters.
-The islands also have the third largest coral reef system in the world, making it a premier diving and snorkeling destination.
+The islands also have the third largest coral reef system in the world.
+In Grace Bay, honeymoon couples can explore coral reefs, rich sea life, and crystalline waters for legendary diving, snorkeling, and water sports.
 Turks and Caicos is not a destination of the masses, so those looking for a little peace and solitude on their honeymoon are sure to find it here.

 - Grace Bay Beach — Voted "Best Beach" by Conde' Nast magazine.
 The Turks and Caicos islands pride themselves on the pristine powder white sand beaches that surround all of the islands.

 - Humpback Whales — North Atlantic Humpback Whales are seen around the islands of Grand Turk and Salt Cay during the months of late January through early April

 - Middle Caicos Caves — These limestone caves are said to be the largest in the Caribbean.
 Spend a morning exploring the caves and an afternoon snorkeling for sand dollars.